Research-Based

 Beta Alanine

-Beta Alanine is an amino acid found naturally in the body.
-Since it’s non-essential, we don’t necessarily need to consume it through the food we eat.
-It’s similar to the other amino acids we’ve talked about in SUPERHUMAN because it won’t break down protein.
-Instead, it aids in the production of carnosine with the help of histidine.
-Carnosine is responsible for preventing lactic acid buildup in the body during exercise.
-It allows you to work out harder and longer than usual.
+Beta Alanine is a naturally occurring amino acid.
+Being non-essential, we don’t need to consume it through food.
+Like other SUPERHUMAN amino acids, it won’t break down protein.
+Instead, it aids carnosine production with histidine’s help.
+Carnosine prevents lactic acid buildup during exercise, allowing you to train harder and longer than usual.

 Recommended Intake: 2,000mg-3,000mg per day